phuoctung28/EmployeeManagement/README.md

         printf("\n4.
 Find employees information");
         printf("\n5.
 Write employees's information to file");
         printf("\n6.
 Exit");
- *Unresolved problems:- First time using file technique so execution doesn't smooth like I thoughted.
+ *Unresolved problems:- First time using file technique.
+READ WRITE IN THE SAME TIME :)
-                      - Need to add more clear screen to make it more clarify.
+                      - Need to add more cls("screen"); to make it more clarify.
                       - Clean code.
 How to name a variable.
                       - How to use pointer in the rightways.
-                      - Do I need to build a PC

-Thanks all, from zero, I can know how the computer work and how to code a program.
 Target:         -JAVA : MASTER 👊
                 -SWIFT: Optional
                 -UI/UX: Required